 A large bolted zinc-aluminium water tank standing on a concrete plinth

-Tanks / Zinc-Alum
+Tanks / Zinc Aluminium

 The bolted tank that outlasts carbon steel by 20 years.

-50 to 5000 m³30+ year service life
+50 to 5000 m³20+ year service life

 Stainless will outlast that timeline, but at three to four times the capital cost per cubic metre once you cross 200 cubic metres of capacity.

 Because the tanks are bolted from pre-coated panels, installation is faster than welded-steel equivalents and doesn't require certified site welding.
+Every tank is supplied with a liner included as standard, matched to your water duty.

 The numbers that matter on procurement.